 The sim card, that small plastic chip tailored to fit into the phone’s sim card reader, plays the role of notifying one’s cellular device on which cellular network to connect to.
-It also informs the network provider on which phone number a user will be utilizing.
+It also informs the network provider of the phone number a user will use.

 Due to the nature of mobile cellular devices, they are usually prone to be lost.
-This necessitates switching all these details to a new subscriber identity module (sim) card, increasing ties between one’s phone number and their online identity.
-Therefore, one must get to terms with what this fraudulent scheme is all about.
+This necessitates switching all these details to a new subscriber identity module (sim) card, increasing ties between one’s phone number and online identity.
+Therefore, one must understand what this fraudulent scheme is all about.

 Sim Swap Hack

-A sim swap hack occurs when someone manages to convince a victim’s network provider to switch their phone number to their sim card.
+A sim swap hack occurs when someone convinces a victim’s network provider to switch their phone number to their sim card.
 By doing so, they get to carry out identity theft to enable them to commit various crimes.

 How It’s Done

-It may sound difficult to many, but these hackers know just what to do or say.
+It may sound difficult to many, but these hackers know what to do or say.
 It starts with them calling your carrier.
-A talk of having lost or changed a user’s phone, coupled with a few correct answers like your birthdate, which they may have fished from a mail, may do the trick.
+Then, a talk of having lost or changed a user’s phone, coupled with a few correct answers like your birthdate, which they may have fished from a mail, may do the trick.

 They may even call their victims prior, pretending to be the same network providers, and asking for such details, also called social engineering.
-The customer service operator gets to believe they are the sim owner, and that’s it; the phone number is ported to their sim card.
+Finally, the customer service operator gets to believe they are the sim owner, and that’s it; the phone number is ported to their sim card.

 Thanks to a diversion of the victim’s messages, the hacker gets to complete the SMS-based two-factor authentication (2FA), the first security to one’s most private accounts.
-That’s if the user even had one in the first place.
+But, of course, that’s if the user even had one in the first place.
 If not, the victim’s services will be duped using one’s phone number to part with all your passwords.

 The Hackers’ aim

-If it’s an insecure spouse wishing to track one’s incoming messages, then the victim may have dodged a huge financial bullet.
+If an insecure spouse wishes to track one’s incoming messages, the victim may have dodged a huge financial bullet.
 But most times, it surely is not.

-The hacker has a plethora of things to do that will take one back economically tremendously.
-Users are always advised to use different pins and passwords for a reason, and the hackers may have the easiest time in the world accessing all of one’s assets.
+The hacker has many things to do that will take one back economically tremendously.
+Users are always advised to use different pins and passwords for a reason, and hackers may have the easiest time accessing all of one’s assets in the world.
 They drain a victim’s bank account, access one’s private keys, and take all crypto assets.

 And that’s not everything.
 They may delete all of the victim’s emails and social media accounts for the fun of it.
 Accessing one’s darkest secrets for future blackmail is on the table.
 Even reaching out to one’s family and friends to add to their loot is still within reach.

-The fraudsters know quite well that attempting all these during the day will rattle their victims’ thanks to a string of notifications on their cellular devices.
-So what best step to take?
+The fraudsters know that attempting all these during the day will rattle their victims’ thanks to a string of notifications on their cellular devices.
+So what is the best step to take?
 Do it at night, when the user is sound asleep.
 Many people have gone to sleep quite well off, only to wake up as poor as a church mouse.

-This scam against the founder of the world’s leading blockchain communications company happened when the accused was just 15years old.
-Mr. Terpin, in turn, sued his carrier, AT&T, for $223.8million, 10 times the swindled figure.
+This scam against the founder of the world’s leading blockchain communications company happened when the accused was 15 years old.
+Mr. Terpin, in turn, sued his carrier, AT&T, for $ 223.8 million, ten times the swindled figure.